alex-volz/home-lab-setup/raspberry-pi-5/README.md

   - Using the arrow keys and ```Enter```, navigate to **Advanced Options > PCIe Speed** and choose ```<Yes>```, ```<Ok>```, and ```<Finish>```.

+Its a good time to mention that you should reserve a DHCP IP address for your Pi within your [Routers settings](http://192.168.86.1/) so that you can always reach it at the same address.

+Once you've assigned your Pi it's own address on your network, see if its using it by typing ```ip addr``` and checking the list.

+If it doesn't show the IP you set, try shutting down the Pi with ```sudo systemctl poweroff``` for a couple minutes and then turning it back on, so your router forgets it and reassigns it to the proper address.

 ### 3. Install DockerCE and Portainer

 We'll install DockerCE to host our services locally, using the Debian repository [as instructed by Docker](https://docs.docker.com/engine/install/debian/).